zilliztech/zdoc/reference/api/java/java/Client/Client-MilvusClientV2.md

 ## ConnectConfig{#connectconfig}

-`ConnectConfig` is a class that centralizes all the connection configurations in one place, which is then used by `MilvusClientV2` to actually create and manage the connection pool.
+__ConnectConfig__ allows you to configure the connection properties in one place so that __MilvusClientV2__ can reference it to create and manage the connection pool.

 ```java
 ConnectConfig.builder()